Residency Requirements: Graduate Students

 - U.S. citizens

-- Permanent residents of the United States who have been in that status on a continuous basis for at least 366 days immediately prior to the residence determination date.
+- Permanent residents of the U.S. who have been in that status on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction)

-- Qualifying nonimmigrant visa holders who have been in that status on a continuous basis for at least 366 days immediately prior to the residence determination date.
+- Qualifying nonimmigrant visa holders who have been in that status on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction)

-You must be physically present in California on a continuous basis for at least 366 days immediately prior to the residence determination date.
+You must be physically present in California on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction).

 - Residence may not be established in absentia and the prior residence must have been relinquished.